-August 2010: I had the good fortune of attending my first Washington Nationals game at their open air and robust stadium on same night “the Nats” recognized the career of baseball's newest Hall of Famer, Montreal Expos outfielder Andre “the Hawk” Dawson.
+August 2010: I had the good fortune of attending my first Washington Nationals game at their open air and robust stadium on the same night “the Nats” recognized the career of baseball's newest Hall of Famer, Montreal Expos outfielder Andre “the Hawk” Dawson.
 Recalling how fierce “the Hawk” was as a hitter, particularly during the '89 Giants vs. Cubs NLCS games, I said “I bet he earned that name because he was so focused during every single at-bat."
 I could seldom relax when Dawson came to the plate.
 Any pitch became his prey.
-At least that was my guess…and as I’ve asked before “what’s in a name?”
+At least that was my guess…and as I’ve asked before “What’s in a name?”

 Truth be told, Dawson got his nickname from an uncle at nine years of age.
 He used to work out with a senior men's team that would hit him ground balls at practice.
 Andre's uncle told him that most kids his age would shy away from the ball, but Andre attacked the ball like a hawk.
 The name, and a good one at that, stuck.